valayDave/metaflow-service/docker-tests/README.md

 Metaflow's architecture comprises of various components like the Metaflow client, the metadata service and the database hosting the metaflow `Run`/`Task`/`Step` etc. The components of metaflow are individually version controled making it harder to keep a track of what versions of individualy components are compatible with other components.
 This integration test harness helps tackle this problem.
 This harness helps provide visibility to what versions of different components are inter-compatible.

-## What does this do ?
+## What does it do ?

-There are three scripts which perform the following tasks:
+There are three key scripts which perform the following tasks:

 1. `run_test.py` **[INTEGRATION TEST]**: Runs an integration test where it _either_ tests all metaflow client versions with metadata service versions _or_ tests all the metaflow client versions with current MD service version of the current git HEAD in the working directory. **This test deploys a fresh database with each metadata service,**

 2. `fixed-db-tests.py` **[INTEGRATION TEST]**: This test sets up one database and then sequentially tests all metaflow versions with all versions of the Metadata Service's dockerhub images / local image.
 As **the tests are run sequentially over the same database**, it also allows us to run migrations as a part of the tests.
 These tests help track if any break changes are introduced.

 3. `deploy-ui.py`: This script will deploy the metaflow UI.
-It expects an already available postgres database with metaflow on it.
+It expects an already available postgres database with metaflow's database on it.
 The UI on deployment will be available on `http://localhost:8083`.

 ## How to run the tests ?